sathiyaseelan1200/Networks-Lab-Programs/README.md

 ### List of Experiments

 1(a).
-Learn to use commands like tcpdump, netstat, ifconfig, nslookup and traceroute.1(b).
+Learn to use commands like tcpdump, netstat, ifconfig, nslookup and traceroute.

+1(b).
 Capture ping and traceroute PDUs using a network protocol analyzer and examine.

 2. Write a HTTP web client program to download a web page using TCP sockets.
-3.using TCP sockets like:
+3. using TCP sockets like:
    1. 3(a) Echo client and echo server
    2. 3(b) Chat
    3. 3(c) File Transfer